shevious/edx-documentation/en_us/xblock/source/concepts/methods.rst

 Handler Methods
 ***************

+You write handlers to implement the server side of your XBlock's interactive features.

-XBlock handler methods are Python methods invoked by AJAX calls from the user's browser.
-Handler methods accept an HTTP request and return an HTTP response.
+XBlock handlers are Python methods invoked by AJAX calls from the user's browser.
+Handlers accept an HTTP request and return an HTTP response.

-An XBlock can have any number of handler methods.
-For example, a problem XBlock might contain ``submit`` and ``show_answer`` handler methods.
+An XBlock can have any number of handlers.
+For example, a problem XBlock might contain ``submit`` and ``show_answer`` handlers.

-Each handler method has a specific name that is mapped to from specific URLs by the runtime.
+Each handler has a specific name of your choosing that is mapped to from specific URLs by the runtime.
 The runtime provides a mapping from handler names to specific URLs so that the XBlock JavaScript code can make requests to its handlers.
 Handlers can be used with ``GET`` and ``POST`` requests.

 Handler methods also emit events for learner interactions and grades.
 For more information, see :ref:`Publish Events in Handler Methods`.